dougmacklin/optimizely-location/README.md

 npm install optimizely-location --save
 ```

 This script assigns a Promise called `optimizelyLocation` to the global scope that will resolve when the user's location is ready.
-First import the script:
+If you installed from npm, import the script:

 ```
 import optimizelyLocation from 'optimizely-location';